mwaeckerlin/rsync/README.md

 Usage
 -----

+Basic usage is `docker run --rm mwaeckerlin/rsync`, `--rm` to remove the temporary container after synchronization.
+Then mount some volumes and add from and to parameters for the synchronization:

-Synchronize `/var/lib/m,ysql` from a mysql database docker container to a local directory in `/tmp/target`:
+Synchronize `/var/lib/mysql` from a mysql database docker container to a local directory in `/tmp/target`:

     docker run -d --name mysql -e MYSQL_ROOT_PASSWORD=secret mysql